MelissaAlasalmi/Libft/README.md

 ```

 ### ft_striter
-Applies the function “f” to each character of the string passed as argument.
+Applies the function “f” to each character of the string passed as an argument.
 Each character is passed by address to “f” to be modified if necessary.
 ```c
 void	ft_striter(char *s, void (*f)(char *));
 ```

 ### ft_striteri
-Applies the function “f” to each character of the string passed as argument, and passing its index as first argument.
+Applies the function “f” to each character of the string passed as an argument, and passing its index as first argument.
 Each character is passed by address to "f" to be modified if necessary.
 ```c
 void	ft_striteri(char *s, void (*f)(unsigned int, char *));
 ```

 ### ft_strmap
-Applies the function “f” to each character of the string given as argument to create a “fresh” new string resulting from the successive applications of “f”.
+Applies the function “f” to each character of the string given as an argument to create a “fresh” new string resulting from the successive applications of “f”.
 Uses ft_strnew and ft_strlen.
 Returns the “fresh” string created from the successive applications of “f”.
 ```c
 char	*ft_strmap(char const *s, char (*f)(char));
 ```

 ### ft_strmapi
-Applies the function “f” to each character of the string passed as argument by giving its index as first argument to create a “fresh” new string resulting from the successive applications of “f”.
+Applies the function “f” to each character of the string passed as an argument by giving its index as the first argument to create a “fresh” new string resulting from the successive applications of “f”.
 Returns the “fresh” string created from the successive applications of “f”.
 - Uses ft_strnew
 - Uses ft_strlen
 - Uses ft_striteri